 After receiving his degree, Just accepted a position at Howard University as an instructor of rhetoric and English.
 In 1910, he joined the Department of Biology and was appointed professor in 1912.
-While at Howard, Just helped to found Omega Psi Phi Fraternity in 1911.
-Omega Psi Phi was the first black Greek-lettered fraternal organization founded at a historically black university.
-Just later became a member of Sigma Pi Phi Fraternity.
+In 1911 he helped to found Omega Psi Phi Fraternity when three Howard University students (Edgar Amos Love, Oscar James Cooper, and Frank Coleman), approached him about establishing the first Black fraternity on campus.
+Howard’s White faculty and administration initially opposed the idea, but he worked to mediate the controversy and on December 15, 1911, Omega Psi Phi, Alpha Chapter, was chartered on Howard’s campus.
+Just later joined Sigma Pi Phi Fraternity.

 Ernest Just worked for many years at the Marine Biological Laboratory in Woods Hole, Massachusetts.
 At the laboratory he realized that a doctorate in the sciences was necessary in order to move forward in the field.
 HE appl and he began a program of self-study at the University of Chicago.
 He earned a doctorate in zoology in 1916.

 Despite his Ph.D., he could not find work at any White universities in America and so Just moved to Europe and continued his research in Naples, Italy.
 He was the first American to be invited to conduct research at the Kaiser Wilhelm Institute in Berlin, Germany in 1930; however, his research ended when the Hitler’s National Socialist Party took control over Germany in 1933.
 The scientist then relocated to Paris, France, to continue his research, and was working at the Station Biologique in Roscoff, France when the Germans invaded the country.